paulo3011/sparkfy/project2/readme.md

 __To avoid full scans of the partition__ and to make queries more efficient, the database requires that the higher level columns in the sort order (col_1, col_2, and col_3) are identified using the equals or IN operators.
 Ranges are allowed on the last column (col_4).

 seealso: https://docs.datastax.com/en/dse/5.1/cql/cql/cql_using/whereClustering.html

+__The sequence of the columns in CREATE statement and INSERT should be the same as to the order of COMPOSITE PRIMARY KEY and CLUSTERING COLUMNs.__ (Udacity)

 ### Questions